NP-LoRA: Null Space Projection for Subject-Style LoRA Fusion: Methodology

 \section{Methodology}

-In this work, we present NP-LoRA, a training-free framework for fusing independently trained LoRAs, as illustrated in Fig.~\ref{fig:method_overview}.
-We first perform singular value decomposition (SVD) to identify the principal directions of the style LoRA.
-A hard projection then maps the content LoRA onto the orthogonal complement of the style subspace, fully eliminating overlapping directions.
-To provide controllable flexibility, we further introduce a soft projection controlled by a tunable parameter, enabling smooth and adaptive fusion between content and style.
+In this work, we propose NP-LoRA, a training-free framework for fusing independently trained LoRAs (Fig.~\ref{fig:method_overview}).
+We view LoRA fusion as controlling interactions between overlapping subspaces.
+We first apply singular value decomposition (SVD) to identify dominant directions of the style LoRA, and project the content LoRA onto the complementary subspace (i.e., the null space of the style LoRA).
+This suppresses its contribution along style-critical directions while retaining complementary information.
+In the limiting case, a hard projection strongly reduces overlap but may discard useful components.
+We therefore introduce a soft projection with a tunable parameter, enabling continuous control over the trade-off between subject fidelity and style consistency.